Sizing the double pole resonant enhancement in $e^{+}e^{-} \to \pi^{0} \pi^{0} \gamma$ cross section and $\tau^{-} \to \pi^{-}\pi^{0} \nu_{\tau}\gamma$ decay: Introduction

 \section{Introduction}

 The closeness in mass between the $\rho$ and $\omega$ resonances plays an important role in the understanding of many low energy hadronic phenomena.
-The so-called $\rho-\omega$ mixing is one of the key ingredients in the proper description of the $e^+e^- \to \pi^+\pi^-$ scattering data, which is the dominant hadronic contribution for the standard model (SM) prediction of the muon g-2 magnetic dipole moment \cite{Aoyama:2020ynm,Colangelo:2022prz, Benayoun:2012wc, Davier:2010nc, Wolfe:2010gf, Wolfe:2009ts}.
+The so-called $\rho-\omega$ mixing is one of the key ingredients in the proper description of the $e^+e^- \to \pi^+\pi^-$ scattering data, which is the dominant hadronic contribution for the standard model (SM) prediction \cite{Aoyama:2020ynm,Colangelo:2022prz, Benayoun:2012wc, Davier:2010nc, Wolfe:2010gf, Wolfe:2009ts} of the muon g-2 magnetic dipole moment (MDM) \cite{Muong-2:2023cdq}.
 There, both mesons carry the same transferred momentum, thus their corresponding resonant features appear split in energy only by the mass difference.
 A kind of similar contribution of the $\rho$ and $\omega$ resonances can be seen in the $ e^+e^- \to \pi^0 \pi^0 \gamma$ scattering process.
-However, in this case the mesons carry different momenta.
+However, in this case the mesons carry different momenta, due to the pion emission.
 Thus, kinematical considerations are at play, in combination with the individual resonant features, for the appearance of the global resonant manifestation.
-Once characterized in terms of the parameters involved, it may be useful to reliable describe other processes with similar characteristics but milder or null experimental information.
+Characterize it in terms of the parameters involved may be useful to reliable describe other processes with similar characteristics, but milder or null experimental information.
 The $ e^+e^- \to \pi^+ \pi^- \gamma$ process is expected to be less sensitive to these features since it also includes other radiation mechanisms.

-Another scenario for the appearance of both resonances with different momentum dependence can be seen in the $\tau^- \to \pi^-\pi^0\nu_\tau\gamma$ decay, dominated by the model independent (MI) part \cite{CENPLB,CEN,Flores-Tlalpa:2005msx,FloresBaez:2006gf,FloresTlalpa:2006gs,LopezCastro:2015cja,pablo20,Masjuan:2023qsp, Chen:2022nxm}, in agreement with Low's Theorem for soft photon emission \cite{Low}.
-There, a model dependent (MD) contribution, associated to the so-called $\omega$ channel, has been observed to have a relevant effect in the dipion spectrum.
-Properly accounting for this channel is of relevance for the isospin symmetry breaking correction on a tau-based estimate of the muon g-2 prediction in the SM.
+Another scenario for the appearance of both resonances with different momentum dependence can be seen in the $\tau^- \to \pi^-\pi^0\nu_\tau\gamma$ decay, which is dominated by the model independent (MI) part for soft photon emission \cite{CENPLB,CEN,Flores-Tlalpa:2005msx,FloresBaez:2006gf,FloresTlalpa:2006gs,LopezCastro:2015cja,pablo20,Masjuan:2023qsp, Chen:2022nxm}, in agreement with Low's Theorem \cite{Low}.
+There, a model dependent (MD) contribution, associated to the so-called $\omega$ channel, which has a similar hadronic structure as the one in $ e^+e^- \to \pi^0 \pi^0 \gamma$, has been observed to have a relevant effect in the dipion spectrum.
+Properly accounting for this channel is of relevance for the isospin symmetry breaking correction on a tau-based estimate of the muon g-2 MDM prediction in the SM.
 While this radiative process has not been measured, experimental prospects in Belle II \cite{Belle-II:2018jsg} might offer a first insight on it.